Alex Albon: 2013: Maiden pole position

-European Formula 3
+Formula Three (2015)

-In 2015, Albon switched to European Formula 3, racing at Signature with teammate Dorian Boccolacci.
+In 2015, Albon switched to FIA European Formula 3, racing at Signature with teammate Dorian Boccolacci.
 He finished seventh overall, with two pole positions (scored at the Norisring), 5 podiums (including four rookie wins), and 187 points overall.

-GP3 Series
+GP3 Series (2016)

 In December 2015, Albon partook in post-season testing with ART Grand Prix.
 In 2016, Albon raced for ART in the GP3.
 Albon claimed four wins and finished as runner-up in the championship to teammate Charles Leclerc.

-Formula 2 Championship
+FIA Formula 2 (2017–2018)

-ART Grand Prix (2017)
+2017: Rookie season and maiden podiums

 In 2017, Albon graduated to the FIA Formula 2 Championship, with ART.
 His teammate for the season would be Nobuharu Matsushita, who at the time was also signed as a development driver for McLaren.
 He made his debut in Bahrain, where he started in 9th place on the starting grid for the feature race and finished 6th.
 For the sprint race, Albon qualified 3rd on the grid, behind Luca Ghiotto and his teammate, Matsushita.
 However, mechanical problems forced Matsushita to start from the pitlane promoting Albon to second.
 Albon struggled for grip for the majority of the race and finished in 7th position.